 - Take a morning yoga class?

 - Or work late at night when you’re most productive?

 Being a mompreneur gives you the power and flexibility to live life on your terms.

 When I went into nursing, I had a romanticized notion of how my career was going to be.
-And while I enjoyed certain aspects of my nursing career, I wasn’t ready for was the incredible stress that nurses face.
-Staffing shortages, having to work weekends, nights, holidays, and extra long shifts and let’s not forget the pressure of having patients’ lives in your hands.
+And while I enjoyed certain aspects of my nursing career, I wasn’t ready for the incredible stress that nurses face.
+Staffing shortages, having to work weekends, nights, holidays, and extra-long shifts, and let’s not forget the pressure of having patients’ lives in your hands.
 To say I was unhappy in my career is an understatement.